 - Your solicitor would send you a No Win No Fee agreement to sign.
 Within this document would be details of the success fee they discuss with you beforehand: a legally capped percentage of the payout.

-- Once you’d signed and sent back the agreement to your solicitor, they’d begin work on your case.
+- Once you’d signed and sent back the Conditional Fee Agreement to your solicitor, they’d begin work on your case.

 - They would negotiate compensation on your behalf, and help you take your case to court if necessary.

 - Once your payout comes through, they’d deduct the agreed success fee, and you’d benefit from the balance.